 The two main types of eye doctors are optometrists and ophthalmologists.
 The difference between an optometrist and an ophthalmologist is similar to the difference between a dentist and an oral surgeon.

 Both optometrists and ophthalmologists have to undergo extensive training and are qualified to examine the eyes for vision and health problems.
 Both can diagnose refractive errors, such as farsightedness, nearsightedness, and astigmatism, and prescribe eyeglasses or contact lenses.

-As an optometrist, Dr. Scarbrough is qualified to diagnose and treat a wide range of common eye conditions, including through medication.
-However, if you need surgery or specialty care, he may refer you to an ophthalmologist.
-Scarbrough Family Eyecare is happy to serve as the home base for your eye health needs and can even provide pre- and post-operative care.
+As optometrists, Dr. Scarbrough and Dr. Reed are qualified to diagnose and treat a wide range of common eye conditions and prescribe medications if deemed appropriate.
+However, if you need surgery or specialty care, they may refer you to an ophthalmologist.
+Scarbrough Family Eyecare is happy to serve as the primary care source for your eye health needs and can even provide pre- and post-operative eye surgery care.

 Eye exams help determine how clearly you see.
 They also allow you to get a prescription for corrective lenses to treat refractive errors like nearsightedness, farsightedness, or astigmatism.
 In addition, eye exams are crucial to detect eye health problems, which is why it’s important to get them regularly, and not just when you notice changes in your vision.